 We love using tools to systemize all types of small business operations.
-Screening and shortlisting candidates for recruitment is no exception.
+Screening and shortlisting job applicants for recruitment is no exception.
 To speed up the process, we use tools, filters, and set criteria.

 It's not uncommon for our job posts to receive 50+ applicants, making it overwhelming to review each candidate's resume and experience.
 If we had to sift through each candidate's resume just to identify if they were the right fit, it would take hours.